rnapier/testing/memory-bank/activeContext.md

 2. **Blog Series Development**:
    - Developing a series of implementations to demonstrate testing tradeoffs
-   - Currently in Stage 1 (direct implementation)
+   - Stage 1 (direct implementation) is now complete
-   - Planning for Stage 2 (closure-based mocking)
+   - Ready to begin Stage 2 (closure-based mocking)
    - Planning for Stage 3 (protocol-based mocking)
    - Planning for Stage 4 (focused extraction)

 ## Recent Changes

-1. Clarified the project's purpose as a teaching aid for testing strategies
-2. Documented the planned evolution through different testing approaches
+1. Completed Stage 1 implementation and documentation
+2. Verified that the API interface functions correctly
+3. Completed analysis of testing tradeoffs in the direct implementation approach
-3. Updated memory bank to reflect the educational focus of the project
+4. Updated progress tracking to reflect completion of Stage 1
-4. Modified all test methods to be marked as `throws` and added `try` to all keychain calls
+5. Modified all test methods to be marked as `throws` and added `try` to all keychain calls
    - This change ensures tests acknowledge potential errors from the Keychain API
    - The tests will still fail when run on macOS, but the error handling is now properly structured
+6. Updated tests to include the new Keychain API functionality:
+   - Added tests for `value(for:)` and `set(value:for:)` generic JSON value storage
+   - Added tests for `int(for:)` and `set(int:for:)` integer storage
+   - Added test for complex dictionary and array value storage
+   - Added test for type conversion between generic and specific retrieval methods

 ## Next Steps

+1. **Stage 2 Implementation**:
+   - Begin implementation of closure-based mocking approach
+   - Refactor Keychain class to use closure-based dependency injection
+   - Develop test closures that don't use real keychain

-1. **Stage 1 Documentation**:
+2. **Stage 2 Documentation**:
-   - Document the current direct implementation approach
+   - Document the closure-based mocking implementation
-   - Highlight the benefits and drawbacks of testing against real system services
+   - Highlight the benefits and drawbacks of this approach
-   - Prepare for transition to Stage 2

-2. **Stage 2 Planning**:
-   - Design the closure-based mocking implementation
    - Prepare examples that demonstrate:
      - The heavy code overhead of this approach
      - Debugging challenges with closure-heavy code